dubbypanda/flint/README.md

 # ***Flint***

+>[!important]
+>Use the latest release of Flint because a main branch caused an error. at that time

-> - A **secure, local-first knowledge base** with AI-powered intelligence.
+- A **secure, local-first knowledge base** with AI-powered intelligence.
 Your notes, your graph, your AI - all running locally on your machine.

 ---